bolt/docs/docs/fields/select.md

 Where it'll output the (key of) the selected value.
 If there's more than one selected item, they're output as a comma separated string.
-In practice, this is often not very useful.
+In practice, this is often nog very useful.
 If you're using a key/value hash, or selecting items from another ContentType, you'll want to output more information.

 ### Outputting selected options